TedHusted/awake/awake.md/awake.md

 One the way home, Tessa says, “I see what Heather means about the Association feed.
 It’s not only suggesting people I know, but also people I might want to know and why I might like to know them.
 You should check it out.”

 “I’m just too tired right now, Tess.
+The implant is wearing me out.
 I’ll let you know what Brent says.”

 ***